-The city of The Hague is growing and its number of inhabitants and working population will continue to increase in the coming years.
-De Binckhorst was chosen as the ideal place to make this growth possible.
-Taking initiative, the municipality catalyzed an ambitious renewal and transformation of this area into a vibrant city district, where work and living go together.
+The number of inhabitants and working population in The Hague continue to increase in the coming years.
+The municipality chose De Binckhorst as the ideal place to make this growth possible.
+It will become a vibrant city district.
 New forms of living with collective facilities and a park in front of the door are the key to success.
-The area will partly become a car-free zone where as much as possible existing and new cycle routes will be connected along and over the Trekvliet.
-These aspects in combination with the proximity of The Hague Central and HS stations offer opportunities for an innovative district that embraces new mobility solutions.
-With the construction of the Rotterdamsebaan, the connection to the center ring and the densification of this area, the Binckhorstlaan becomes an important city entrance, acquiring a new intense urban character, marked by differentiated densities and building heights.
+The area will also become a partly car-free zone.
 A New York like atmosphere on Binck Avenue with a high-rise skyline will determine the welcome image from the new tunnel.
-On the other side, the Poolsterstraat, offers a softer atmosphere, in connection to the future development of the Waterfront Park.
-This exciting place can then combine the two worlds and transition from highly urbanized streets to the park on the Trekvliet zone, which is a task that requires a careful design.
-We are proud to contribute to these emerging developments with our project.
-Investing in this rapidly changing environment is therefore a unique opportunity.
+On the other side, the Poolsterstraat, offers a softer atmosphere.
+This exciting place can then combine the two worlds and transition from highly urbanized streets to the park on the Trekvliet zone.
+This is a task that requires a careful design.
+We are proud to contribute to these emerging developments with our project, B-Proud.

-To keep the street as free as possible from parked bicycles and scooters, a garage is provided over three levels in the heart of the building, close to the cores that give access to the residential layers.
-The two underground floors are largely reserved for a car parking garage, partly for the residents but mainly for users of the facilities and offices.
-Thus a large part of the parking requirement is solved our plot and the rest will be in an external parking structure in the neighborhood.
-Regarding sustainability measurements achieving a WELL Silver assessment is an objective, assessing with this new system the level of comfort, health and quality of life of users that are provided.
-However this has never before been applied to a residential building in the Netherlands.
+To keep the street as free as possible from parked bicycles and scooters, B-Proud also provides a garage over three levels in the heart of the building.
+Because it’s close to the cores it gives access to the residential layers.
+We largely reserved the two underground floors for a car parking garage.
+These are partly for the residents but mainly for users of the facilities and offices.
+Thus, we solved a large part of the parking requirement and the rest will be in an external parking structure in the neighborhood.
+Achieving a WELL Silver assessment was an objective.
+However, the WELL Silver assessment has never before been applied on a residential building in The Netherlands.
 The goal is to reach an EPC of 0.2.